Yukon Explorer: Youth Leadership Camp

 - Skill development with outdoor recreational activities (i.e. camping, canoeing, hiking and orienteering)

-- Canoe certification and outdoor leadership skills training
+- Canoe certification

 It's a Life Changing Experience